prottayislive/StudentGPAcalc/README.md

-# StudentGPAcalc
+# Student GPA calculator

-# The student CGPA calculator is a percentage calculator coded in java where users can enter their grades and subjects to find out whether they passed or failed.
+The student CGPA calculator is a percentage calculator made in java where users can enter their grades and subjects to find out whether they passed or failed.

-# A simple java program that uses nested conditionals and use of Object Oriented Programming.
+This program uses concepts of Object Oriented Programming in Java.